 Participants of the History of Gaming course will receive a certificate of participation from Laurier's Office of Continuing Studies for completion of the course.

-Please note: the course running from April 3 to May 8, 2018 has been cancelled.
+Note: The course running from April 3 to May 8, 2018 has been cancelled.
 Please check back for future dates and information regarding this course.

 Note: You may be required to show proof of eligibility for course discount at the first class.
 Please bring photo identification to provide proof of age and/or valid student card to show proof of student status.

 Syd Bolton has been in love with video games since the early days of Pong and has been involved in the industry in various ways since its inception.

 Today, he is Canada's top video game collector (with over 17,500 video games) and preserves the history of electronic entertainment through the Personal Computer Museum which he founded in 2005.

 Bolton has developed video games, written about them, played them and talks about them to a global audience and pays particular attention to the history of video games and foundation upon which one of the world's biggest form of entertainment is built.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×